 In addition to the lighthouse, there is a fellowship hall on the site, an outdoor theater which is the site of Open-Air Gospel Sings, and a Prayer Path.
 The Prayer Path meanders through a wooded area across from the parking lot from the lighthouse.
 You’ll find plaques located along the gravel trail with scripture, benches to sit and prayer, a bridge and a cross.

-Today the lighthouse draws daily visitors with buses and school groups welcome.
+Prior to 2020, the lighthouse drew daily visitors with buses and school groups welcome.
 The lighthouse has welcomed visitors from 40 states and 20 foreign countries.
-There is no charge to visit the lighthouse though donations are accepted.
+Donations are accepted.

 Gospel Hill Ministry